DataDog/dd-sdk-reactnative/docs/new_setup.md

 ## Initializing asynchronously

-If your app includes a lot of animations at its start, running code during these animations might delay them on some devices.
-We provide a simple way to delay the Datadog React Native SDK for RUM aynchronously.

-Modify your configuration to set the `initializationMode` to `InitializationMode.ASYNC`:
+If your app includes a lot of animations when it starts, running code during these animations might delay them on some devices.
+To delay the Datadog React Native SDK for RUM asynchronously, set the `initializationMode` to `InitializationMode.ASYNC` in your configuration:

 ```js
 import {